 - Why are you passionate about data?

-Sales analysts must have an analytical mindset, as well as the ability to sort through vast swathes of data in order to guide your team.
+Sales analysts must have an analytical mindset and the ability to sort through vast swathes of data to guide your team.
 Use this question to learn about their relationship with data, and whether or not they’ll be able to provide great results for you.

 - Could you tell us about the tools that you’re most comfortable with?

 As data-driven professionals, sales analysts must be able to use a suite of business intelligence and data analysis tools.
-Ask this question to get an understanding of their previous experience and knowledge around these tools.
+Ask this question to understand their previous experience and knowledge around these tools.

 - Which three abilities make you a successful sales analyst?